Mt Druitt Learning Ground Programmes For 2019

 - Learning Ground operates during school terms.

-- Learning Ground is offered to adolescents (13 - 17) and their supporting adult on Mondays from 9.30am to 2.30pm.
+- Learning Ground is offered to adolescents (13 - 17) and their supporting adult on Mondays and Thursdays from 9.30am to 2.30pm.

 - Learning Ground is offered to young persons (11 - 13) and their supporting adult on Wednesdays from 10.00am to 2.20pm.